alexdefreitas99/Ansible-Centos-Vagrant/README.md

+## Using vagrant to create CentOS vm's and ansible to configure them with RabbitMQ HA.

 # Project to create a immutable infra that use CentOS and RabbitMQ in cluster HA(high availability) mode.

 The rabbitmq structure is based in 3 nodes: 2 slaves and 1 master.